Deep Regression for Repeated Measurements: Introduction

 \subsection{Organization}

 The rest of the article is organized as follows.
-The preliminaries, such as model settings, neural networks and nonparametric least square estimators, are presented in Section \ref{sec:pre}.
-Section \ref{sec:fun} presents the key oracle inequalities and an application to rate analysis for H\"older smoothness target functions.
-We then provide in Section \ref{sec:cir} three useful examples to circumvent the curse of dimensionality when the target function has a hierarchical composition structure, anisotropic smoothness, or low dimensional input, while the conclusion and discussion are given in Section \ref{sec:con}.
-The additional results, all proofs and auxiliary lemmas are deferred to the Supplementary Material \citep{supplyment} for space economy.
+The model settings, estimators and key oracle inequalities are presented in Section \ref{sec:pre}, based on which Section \ref{sec:holderph} presents the convergence analysis for H\"older space.
+We then provide in Section \ref{sec:cir} two useful examples to circumvent the curse of dimensionality.
+Section \ref{sec:sim} illustrates the theoretical findings via simulation experiments and Section \ref{sec:realdata} presents two real data examples, while further discussion is given in Section \ref{sec:con}.
+The additional theoretical and numerical results, all proofs and auxiliary lemmas are deferred to the Supplementary Material for space economy.